qkzk/fm/development.md

 - [ ] FEAT: image preview when not possible...
   - [x] allow multiple image previewers in config and pick first available "Inline | Ueberzug | Chafa"
   - [ ] test new configs with old version: breaking changes
-- [ ] CLIPPY: preview requests are too big, box them
+- [x] CLIPPY: preview requests are too big, box them
 - [x] IMP: new filekind variant: invalidlink.
 Better than storing a bool
 - [x] IMP: pressing enter while selection is a directory always cd to the dir, even if some files are flagged.
   It's more "natural" and you can always open the flagged files by pressing o.
 - [x] IMP: reverse flags (v) shouldn't flag . and ..
+- [ ] FEAT: dragon-drop from drag & drop
+  - [x] draging a file opens dragondrop
+  - [x] replace setsid by fork package
+  - [x] use libc setsid to avoid zombies
+  - [ ] problem with paths containing spaces like camera folder

 ## TODO